supdevinci/vulhub-labs/README.md

 ## Compatibility

 Vulhub is compatible with Linux systems and Windows via WSL2.

-Follow the instructions below to install WSL2 on Windows:
+### For Windows Users:
+If you are using Windows, you will need to install WSL2 to enable a Linux environment.
+Follow the instructions below:

-### Install WSL2 on Windows:
+#### Install WSL2 on Windows:

 1. Enable the WSL feature:
    ```powershell